JoseBlanca/franklin/doc/clean_reads/manual.rst

 **-d**, **-vector_db** *vector_blast_db*
         Vector BLAST database.
         A BLAST formated database like Univec can be provided to detect and remove unknown vectors.
+        This option can be used without giving a vector BLAST database, in that case an internal Univec_Core database will be used.

 **-r**, **--re_words** *regular_expression_list*
         A list of regular expressions to be trimmed.